luxonis/depthai-python/docs/source/components/bootloader.rst

 - **Factory bootloader**: bootloader that is flashed in the factory.
 We don't recommend re-flashing this bootloader, as it is not meant to be edited by end users.
 - **User bootloader**: bootloader that can be flashed by the user.
 If booting is unsuccessful (eg. gets corrupted when flashing), it will fallback to factory bootloader.

 USB devices don't support user bootloader.
+If device has User bootloader, it will be used by default.
+If user bootloader is not flashed, it will fallback to Factory bootloader.

 Boot switches
 #############